Graph Embedding in the Graph Fractional Fourier Transform Domain: EXPERIMENTAL RESULTS

 \subsection{The Classification Results of GEFRFE}

-Based on parts B and C, it can be concluded that different filters and values of power order $\omega$ lead to different classification accuracies, and that various filter combinations produce distinct effects.
-Therefore, we have reasons to combine all possible embedding features to achieve the highest classification accuracy.
-Some optimal combinations of filters and power orders $\omega$ selected via the forward selection method from all possible candidates are presented in Table \ref{tab2}.
+Based on Parts \ref{parta} and \ref{partb}, it can be concluded that different filters and different power orders $\omega$ will result in different classification accuracies, and different combinations of filters will produce different effects.
+Therefore, it is reasonable for us to combine all possible embedded features to fully explore the hidden structure of the graph and achieve the highest classification accuracy.

+Table \ref{tab2} lists some of the optimal combinations of filters and power $\omega$ selected through the forward selection method from all candidate combinations.

+The classification accuracy corresponding to the forward selection method is listed in Table \ref{tab:4}, In GEFFE-all and GEFRFE-all, they respectively represent all the embedded features that are combined with the power order $\omega$ using the filters of GEFFE and GEFRFE.
+GEFFE-forward and GEFRFE-forward respectively represent the highest accuracy rates achieved during the forward selection process using GEFFE and GEFRFE.
+Specifically: \begin{enumerate} [label=Step \arabic*:, left=0.5em, labelsep=1em, itemsep=0.5em, font=\normalfont] \item The embedded feature that yields the highest classification accuracy is selected first. \item At each step, the feature that brings the greatest improvement in accuracy among the remaining ones is added, until no further increase in accuracy can be achieved. \end{enumerate}

-Additionally, we adopt the ResNet-18 to learn adaptively fractional order $\alpha$. \textbf{Algorithm \ref{al2}} presents the detailed procedure.
+Additionally, we adopted the ResNet-18 for adaptive learning of the fractional order $\alpha$. \textbf{Algorithm \ref{al2}} provides the detailed steps.
 Table \ref{tab3} lists the model parameters corresponding to each dataset.
-All classification accuracies are tabulated in Table \ref{tab4}.